 Morgan is also a certified Pilates instructor, having received his training and certification at Las Vegas's Classical Pilates Comprehensive Pilates Training Program.

-She helped open the Ballet Austin Pilates Center with Master Instructor Vlada Sheber in 2008.
+She helped open the Ballet Austin Pilates Center with Master Instructor Vlada Sheber in 2007.
 As an educator Boo believes deeply in the importance of self acceptance and love in order to find your voice in movement.
-Her hope is that dance and Pilates instruction with her will feel therapeutic.
+Her hope is that Pilates instruction with her will feel therapeutic and fun.